 When VFA uses an affiliated or unaffiliated subadviser in providing advisory services, clients will not incur any increase in advisory or other fees as a result of such sub-advisory arrangement.
-VFA generally shares its fees with the entity providing sub-advisory services to VFA (in the case of certain affiliates, this can be affected through the affiliated subadviser receiving the fee and allocating a portion of the fee to

-VFA through intercompany transactions); or in the case of VFA's nonaffiliated subadvisers participating in the CDP program, such subadvisers will pay VFA up to .10%.
+VFA generally shares its fees with the entity providing sub-advisory services to VFA (in the case of certain affiliates, thiscan be affected through the affiliated subadviser receiving the fee and allocating a portion of the fee to VFA through intercompany transactions); or in the case of nonaffiliated model providers participating in the CDP Program, such model providers will pay VFA up to .10%.

 Our fees are exclusive of brokerage commissions, transaction fees, and other related costs and expenses which will be incurred by the client.
 Refer to "Item 12.
 Brokerage Practices" for more information.

-To the extent that a client's assets are invested in account overseen or held by the client's trustee or custodian, the client should be aware that the trustee or custodian may also charge management or transactional fees with respect to such assets.
-Mutual funds, UCITS, ETFs and alternative investments bear their own operating expenses, including compensation paid to their advisers and other service providers as well as other expenses and fees.
-This information is disclosed in the specific fund's prospectus or offering documents.
+To the extent that a client's assets are invested in an account overseen or held by the client's trustee or custodian, the client should be aware that the trustee or custodian may also charge management or transactional fees with respect to such assets.